pingcap/docs/tidb-cloud/notification-2023-08-31-console-maintenance.md

 > **Note:**
 >
-> Currently, the maintenance timing for the TiDB Cloud console maintenance does not support user modifications, so you need to plan accordingly in advance.
+> Currently, users cannot modify the maintenance timing for the TiDB Cloud console, so you need to plan accordingly in advance.

 ## Reason for maintenance